thunlp/Prompt-Transferability/Prompt-Transferability-2.0-latest/README.md

 ### Prompt Tuning
 ![prompt_transferability](github_profile/prompt_tuning.png)

-Users can use the well-trained prompts in `Prompt-Transferability-2.0-latest/task_prompt_emb` or re-train the prompts by your own.
+Users can use the well-trained prompts in `Prompt-Transferability-2.0-latest/task_prompt_emb` or re-train the prompts by your own as the following instruction.

 #### Step 1: initialization of arguments and trainer